gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 would need to adjust the existing default IngressController subnets by following the workflow [Updating an existing IngressController with new Subnets Workflow](/enhancements/ingress/lb-subnet-selection-aws.md#updating-an-existing-ingresscontroller-with-new-subnets-workflow).

-Additionally, if the user wants all future IngressController to the new subnet by default, see [Updating the Default Subnets for New IngressControllers Workflow](#updating-the-default-subnets-for-new-ingresscontrollers-workflow).
+Additionally, if the user wants all future IngressControllers to use the new subnet by default, see [Updating the Default Subnets for New IngressControllers Workflow](#updating-the-default-subnets-for-new-ingresscontrollers-workflow).

 #### Dedicated Ingress Subnets for Security